vinceimbat/vinceimbat/content/footprints not blueprints fingarette.md

 title: Footprints not blueprints
 date: 2022-08-26
 aliases:
-  - Footprints not blueprints — Fingarette
+  - Footprints-not-blueprints-—-Fingarette
+  - quotes/footprints-not-blueprints-fingarette
 tags:
+  - quotes
   - evergreens
 ---
 These studies are outcomes rather than realised objectives.
 In making the journey, I have no aims.
 These studies are intellectual footprints, not blueprints.